-The theme of work recurs and reverberates throughout the Christian scriptures.
+The theme of work recurs and reverberates throughout the Christian Scriptures.
 We see it from the very beginning in Genesis 1, where human beings are created in God’s image and blessed with the call: “Be fruitful and increase in number; fill the earth and subdue it.”
-The call to work appears again in a more specific form with the creation account of Adam and Eve, in which Adam is “placed in the Garden of Eden to work it and take care of it” and Eve is created to be Adam’s co-laborer (Ge.
-2:15, 18).
+The call to work appears again in a more specific form with the creation account of Adam and Eve, in which Adam is “placed in the Garden of Eden to work it and take care of it,” and Eve is created to be Adam’s co-laborer (Gen. 2:15, 18).
 The import of these early accounts for our understanding of work is of foundational import: work is not a result of the Fall into sin, but an aspect of God’s created purposes for human beings.

 After the Fall, however, work takes on new aspects.
 It is toilsome and difficult in ways that it would have not been otherwise.
 And yet the biblical witness continues in the main to depict work in its basic identity as praiseworthy and good.
 This attitude towards work carries through to the New Testament.
 We find Zechariah, the father of John the Baptist, waiting longingly for the Messiah to come.
 While he is waiting, though, he is working faithfully in his priestly service in the Temple.
 The angel Gabriel visits Zechariah “when Zechariah’s division was on duty and he was serving as priest before God” (Luke 1:8).